-- 139. Pursuant to said sections, the C&L Defendants review and subsequent reports were to include details regarding: (1) receipt and disposition of all funds of others to be applied to the making of loans and the purchasing of promissory notes; (2) the receipt and disposition of all funds of others in connection with the servicing by the broker of the accounts of owners of promissory notes; (3) a statement as of the end of the fiscal year which shall include an itemized trust fund accounting of the broker and confirmation that the trust funds are on deposit in an account or accounts maintained by a broker in a financial institution.
-However, the C&L Defendants issued such reports without disclosing related party transactions involving VestCorp accountholders and Defendant Cooper, the misapplication of the Accountholder Class' funds by Defendant Cooper through L.B.
-Mortgage Servicing, and the diversions of the Accountholder Class' funds by Defendant Cooper to make up for prior misappropriation of trust funds. - and L.B.
+139. Pursuant to said sections, the C&L Defendants review and subsequent reports were to include details regarding: (1) receipt and disposition of all funds of others to be applied to the making of loans and the purchasing of promissory notes; (2) the receipt and disposition of all funds of others in connection with the servicing by the broker of the accounts of owners of promissory notes; (3) a statement as of the end of the fiscal year which shall include an itemized trust fund accounting of the broker and confirmation that the trust funds are on deposit in an account or accounts maintained by a broker in a financial institution.
+However, the C&L Defendants issued such reports without disclosing related party transactions involving VestCorp accountholders and Defendant Cooper, the misapplication of the Accountholder Class' funds by Defendant Cooper to make up for prior misappropriation of trust funds.

+140. The C&L Defendants conducted such reviews and reports of Continental and L.B.
 Mortgage Servicing under the threat that the DRE may conduct their own examination.
-Specifically, on September 30, 1982, the DRE wrote Defendant Cooper and stated, "[i]f we do not receive your immediate compliance with Code Sections 10232.2(a) and 10232.2(c), procedures will be instituted for us to begin examination of your trust account and preparation of your Annual Report of Business Activity." - 141.
-Under such a back drop, the C&L Defendants issued their "Report on Review of Trust Fund Financial Statements" for Continental and L.B.
+Specifically, on September 30, 1982, the DRE wrote Defendant Cooper and stated, "[i]f we do not receive your immediate compliance with Code Sections 10232.2(a) and 10232.2(c), procedures will be instituted for us to begin examination of your trust account and preparation of your Annual Report of Business Activity."

+141. Under such a back drop, the C&L Defendants issued their "Report on Review of Trust Fund Financial Statements" for Continental and L.B.
 Mortgage Servicing Co. pursuant to Code Sections 10232.2(a) and 10232.2(c) on October 15, 1982, just 15 days after the threat of a DRE conducted examination.
 The C&L